Update: The October 2020 gathering will be on Saturday the 3rd. We will be answering the question "What is your responsibility as a believer?"

 "A Garden Where You Are Free To Bloom As Father Intended"

 Contact us if you feel led to start a Gathering in your area.
 If you just want to start another institutional church we cannot help you.
 However, if you want an organic experience in meeting together let us know.
+Our vision is not to start a permanent Gathering but to go as long as people have questions or Holy Spirit says stop.

 There is no subject in the modern day church more polarizing than tithing.
 Even the very mention of the word brings strong emotional responses from both ministers and members.
 No one seems to be opposed to its validity, only its necessity.